 - 2019 Toyota RAV4 Hybrid sport utility vehicles

 - 2019 Lexus LC 500 and LC 500h coupes

-The Japanese automaker has yet to speculate just how many of the recalled vehicles could actually contain the defective components.
+Similar to what happened in the past with brake issues on some 2017-2018 Toyota and Lexus models, the Japanese automaker has yet to speculate just how many of the recalled vehicles could actually contain the defective components.

 The affected vehicles could come equipped with brake assemblies that have improperly manufactured and failure-prone booster pumps.
 Should these features falter, both the brake assist and Vehicle Stability Control modules may also stop functioning, drastically reducing vehicle drivability and increasing the risk of an accident.
 And in addition to posing an immense danger to owners, occupants and pedestrians, the defect creates a condition that violates Federal Motor Vehicle Safety Standard No. 126, which requires “electronic stability control systems on passenger cars, multipurpose passenger vehicles, trucks, and buses with a gross vehicle weight rating of 4,536 Kg (10,000 pounds) or less,” according to the NHTSA.

 Toyota has yet to release more specific details on the investigation that lead to this recall.

 The automaker has directed dealers to assess all recalled vehicles and, if necessary, replace their brake booster pumps at no cost to customers.
 Toyota intends to notify owners throughout the month of September 2019 via first-class mail.
 Those in need of more immediate assistance can connect with Toyota customer service personnel by calling (800) 331-4331, or reach out to Lexus staff at (800) 255-3987.
 Owners can always contact the NHTSA directly by using the agency’s Vehicle Safety Hotline at (888) 327-4236.